skythebro/SkanksAIO/README.md

 ## Message that will be announced
 # Setting type: String
 # Default value:
-AnnounceMessage1 = This is message 1
+AnnounceMessage1 =

 ## Message that will be announced
 # Setting type: String
 # Default value:
-AnnounceMessage2 = This is message 2
+AnnounceMessage2 =

 ## Message that will be announced
 # Setting type: String
 # Default value:
-AnnounceMessage3 = This is message 3
+AnnounceMessage3 =

 ## Message that will be announced
 # Setting type: String
 # Default value:
-AnnounceMessage4 = This is message 4
+AnnounceMessage4 =

 ## Message that will be announced
 # Setting type: String
 # Default value:
-AnnounceMessage5 = This is message 5
+AnnounceMessage5 =

 [Chat]